trbogart/cpap_regression/README.md

 # CPAP Regression

-CPAP regression for data from AirSense 11, including data from [AirwayLab](https://airwaylab.app/)
+CPAP regression for data from AirSense 11, including data from [AirwayLab](https://airwaylab.app/).

+## Requirements
+See `requirements.txt` for requirements.